BytexDigital/BytexDigital.Blazor.Components.CookieConsent/README.md

 The library implicitly adds a `necessary` (value of constant `CookieCategory.NecessaryCategoryIdentifier`) category.

-> ⚠️ When using Blazor United, the `AddCookieConsent` call must be made on both the server project AND the client project, regardless of where the user interface is rendered.
+> ⚠️ When using Blazor Web App, the `AddCookieConsent` call must be made on both the server project AND the client project, regardless of where the user interface is rendered.
 > This is to ensure that all components work as expected, regardless of whether you're using them in Blazor Server or Blazor WebAssembly.

 <br>